 Since I started working again on October 1, after resting for five months, I got myself three digital marketing projects to work on while I am expecting.
 I had so many doubts to resume work not because of a sensitive pregnancy.
 I was feeling normal and healthy despite the slow growth of a dermoid cyst.
 I was worried that I’d be dividing my time between preparing for the baby and working on projects.
 I had to think about how I’ll do about managing my time because I have this tendency to over-work myself.
 No new moms would want to come unprepared for their baby but I also know for a fact that it’s irresponsible not to be able to provide for your little one.
 So instead I took the practical route and prepared a plan on how I will go about with my daily work.

-How I got started working with 7 month old tummy
+How I got started working on my 3rd trimester

 With new projects in the way, I found myself less and less worried about how my pregnancy will turn out.
 I was in my 7th month that time and my baby has been very active.
 Luckily, I was already well-adjusted with the growing belly.
 I was way past the difficult part of my pregnancy like dreadful nausea, vomiting, dizziness and occasional sciatica and yes, the carpal tunnel pains.
 Looking back at those straight one week that I had to endure the pain with a help of a Tiger balm, I’m feeling glad I surpassed all those annoying pains.
 I bet the labor and delivery will be much more challenging.
 Fortunately, I don’t get the sciatic pain and carpal tunnel anymore.
 Interested in how I was able to deal with it while at home?
 Check out another entry with the title, “When pregnancy becomes a real pain in the butt (literally).”